ziqiaomeng/directed-graph/gnn-scripts/README.md

 ./run_LINE.bash: using LINE to generate embedding

-./output: the dir to save the embedding matrix which is word2vec format
+./output: the dir to save the embedding matrix which is word2vec format and to save the recall in and recall out results

-../dataset: to save raw and processed dataset, to save the recall in and recall out results
+../dataset: to save raw and processed dataset,